 Fact 3: Parkinson’s Disease Can Be Treated But Not Cured

 An interesting fact about Parkinson’s is that researchers and doctors still are finding the exact reason for the cause of the disease; hence the cause is largely unknown.
 It is not a disease that is hereditarily passed on, nor can it be spread through touch.
 It is commonly assumed that environmental and genetic factors play a key role as far as understanding the cause of Parkinson’s disease is concerned.

 However, there are several treatments available that can help a Parkinson’s disease patient.
 There is medication, therapy and surgical options available.
 All these options help prolong the impacts of Parkinson’s on the patient’s body.

-Parkinson’s Disease Causes Motor And Non-Motor Hindrance To The Body:
+Fact 4: Parkinson’s Disease Causes Motor And Non-Motor Hindrance To The Body

 It is commonly assumed that Parkinson’s affects the motor skills of the patient, but early signs and symptoms of the disease usually affects non-motor skills of an individual, such as sense of smell, cognitive changes, mood related disorders, etc. Parkinson’s disease can also affect sexual drive, cause hallucinations and sleep related issues.

-Exercise And Diet Play a Major Role in Improving Parkinson’s Disease:
+Fact 5: Exercise And Diet Play a Major Role in Improving Parkinson’s Disease

 While Parkinson’s disease isn’t curable, the best treatment option is one that includes a healthy balanced diet, and encourages the individual to exercise.
 These two aspects play a key role in treatment as diet and exercise both help secrete good hormones, increase blood flow, increase brain activity and helps strengthen the body.